In this post, I’ll show you EXACTLY how to get higher rankings in Google.

 For example, one keyword that we rank #1 for is: “Mobile SEO”.
 And this is a REALLY competitive keyword.

-Which is why I made sure my page covered EVERYTHING anyone would possibly want to know about optimizing their site for mobile devices.
+This is why I made sure my page covered EVERYTHING anyone would possibly want to know about optimizing their site for mobile devices.